Optical disc drive

-In computing, an optical disc drive is a disc drive that uses laser light or electromagnetic waves within or near the visible light spectrum as part of the process of reading or writing data to or from optical discs.
-Some drives can only read from certain discs, but recent drives can both read and record, also called burners or writers (since they physically burn the organic dye on write-once CD-R, DVD-R and BD-R LTH discs).
+In computing, an optical disc drive (ODD) is a disc drive that uses laser light or electromagnetic waves within or near the visible light spectrum as part of the process of reading or writing data to or from optical discs.
+Some drives can only read from certain discs, while other drives can both read and record.
+Those drives are called burners or writers since they physically burn the data onto the discs.
 Compact discs, DVDs, and Blu-ray discs are common types of optical media which can be read and recorded by such drives.

+Although most laptop manufacturers no longer have optical drives bundled with their products, external drives are still available for purchase separately.

 Drive types

+Some drives can only read data (CD,DVD,BD-ROM) whereas others can both read data and write data (CD,DVD-RW,BD-RE)to writable discs.
+Drives which can read but not write data are "-ROM" (read-only memory) drives, even if they can read from writable formats such as "-R" and "-RW".
+Some drives have mixed read and write capabilities, such as the TSST TS-LB23, which can only read Blu-ray discs but read and write CDs and DVDs.

-As of 2021, most of the optical disc drives on the market are DVD-ROM drives and BD-ROM drives which read and record from those formats, along with having backward compatibility with CD, CD-R and CD-ROM discs; compact disc drives are no longer manufactured outside of audio devices.
-Read-only DVD and Blu-ray drives are also manufactured, but are less commonly found in the consumer market and mainly limited to media devices such as game consoles and disc media players.
-Over the last ten years, laptop computers no longer come with optical disc drives in order to reduce costs and make devices lighter, requiring consumers to purchase external optical drives.
+As of 2021, most of the optical disc drives on the market are DVD and Blu-ray drives, which read from and record to those formats, along with having backward compatibility with audio CD, CD-R/-RW, and CD-ROM discs.

+Compact disc drives (which cannot read/write DVDs) are no longer manufactured outside of audio devices and are obsolete in the consumer market for internal/external drives.
+Read-only DVD ROM and BD ROM drives are also manufactured, but are less commonly found in the consumer market, being mainly limited to media devices such as game consoles and disc media players.
+Laptop computers used to come with built-in optical drives.
+Some laptop computers used modular systems (see Lenovo UltraBay).
+Throughout the 2010s, they ceased to come with built-in optical disc drives in order to reduce costs and make them lighter, requiring consumers to purchase external optical drives.